ShahriyarShawon/my-arch-scripts/README.md

 - set time zone
 - edit /etc/locale.gen and uncomment en_US.UTF-8 UTF-8
 - set passwd

+## What to do after chroot
+- install a desktop environment
+- install base-devel if you want to use aur (you probably do)

 ## What prechroot does for you
 - update system clock